santhoshdevapps/Handlebars.js/README.md

 ## General info
-Simple replica of chrome extension Momentum.
+Simple replica of Instagram website.

 ## Students info
 Students worked in the project: